2nd Annual Wheeling Film Noir Fest

 Niagara (1953) - Director: Henry Hathaway

-Marilyn Monroe’s depiction of a double-crossing temptress on vacation at Niagara Falls with her distraught and reclusive mate, George Loomis (Joseph Cotten), was a major departure from her typecast as a ditzy comedic blonde.
-Monroe’s role as Rose Loomis allowed the actress to inhabit a deeply complex character navigating her life as a woman married to a veteran with PTSD who fantasized about a life free from instability and constraint.
-Niagara is a glimpse into the true range Monroe possessed, while still allowing the actress to light up every scene she appears in.
+Info: Marilyn Monroe’s depiction of a double-crossing temptress on vacation at Niagara Falls with her distraught and reclusive mate, George Loomis (Joseph Cotten), was a major departure from her typecast as a ditzy comedic blonde.
+Niagara displays the true range Monroe possessed.
+Her role as Rose Loomis allowed the actress to inhabit a deeply complex character navigating her life as a woman married to a veteran with PTSD.
+Her character longs for a life free from instability and constraint, and she takes dramatic steps to escape her confinement.
+WVU COSTUME DESIGN PROFESSOR, MARY MCCLUNG, will share her extensive experience in the world of theater and film costuming to breakdown the artfully intentional wardrobe and costume design in Niagara.
+As our only Noir in color, the three-strip Technicolor technique used in filming allowed the jaw dropping wardrobe to practically leap off of the screen.
+This is a marvelous slot for fans of Marilyn, crime, color theory, and waterfalls (quite a mix!)

 đź•‘: 02:00 PM - 04:00 PM